Ingolstadt: Sports

+Transport

+The nearest airports to the city are Munich Airport, located 68 km south east and Nuremberg Airport, which is located 105 km north of Ingolstadt.

 Literary references

 Ingolstadt is one of the many settings in Mary Shelley's novel Frankenstein.
 Primarily, Victor Frankenstein attends university in Ingolstadt.
-It is also widely regarded as the place where the un-named monster was created.
+It is also widely regarded as the place where the unnamed monster was created.

+The Illuminati was founded in Ingolstadt and Shelley's husband, Percy Bysshe Shelley, was sympathetic to the radical group's aim of freeing society from Christian influence.
+In 1810 as a student at Oxford he wrote to his friend Thomas Jefferson Hogg: “I burn with impatience for the moment of Xtianity’s dissolution” and signed off with the Illuminati's catchphrase “écrasez l'infâme”.

 The musical version of the novel, Frankenstein – A New Musical has many scenes set in Ingolstadt.

 Ingolstadt is also a pivotal location in The Illuminatus!
 Trilogy by Robert Shea and Robert Anton Wilson.

-The sixth scene of "Mother Courage and Her Children" by "Bertolt Brecht" is set in Ingolstadt, when count Tilly died in 1632, during the "Thirty Years War".
+The sixth scene of Mother Courage and Her Children by Bertolt Brecht is set in Ingolstadt, when count Tilly died in 1632, during the "Thirty Years' War".

 Rainer Werner Fassbinder's 1971 film Pioneers in Ingolstadt is set in the town.

 The X-Files episode "The Post-Modern Prometheus" makes a reference to the University of Ingolstadt.
 This was an allusion to Frankenstein, as the episode contained numerous Frankenstein references, and the full title of Frankenstein is "Frankenstein: or, The Modern Prometheus".

 In the Terra Ignota series, Ingolstadt is the capital of Gordian, one of the world's seven Hives.

+In the Warhammer 40,000 universe Fabius Bile, a renegade Space Marine was born in Ingolstadt in the 30th Millennium.